- 01Junk bonds yield 7.5-10% while investment-grade bonds yield 4.5-5.5% — the same spread exists between Class A and Class C real estate

 If you're not ready to buy Class C properties directly, watch how REITs play this game.
 Public REITs focused on Class B/C multifamily — NexPoint Residential, Independence Realty Trust — offer 5.2-6.8% dividend yields.
 That's the REIT version of buying high-yield bonds.

-And REITs are a useful barometer.
+REITs are also a useful barometer.
 When spreads between Class A and Class C names widen, the market's pricing in more risk.
 When they narrow, confidence in workforce housing is rising.
 Pay attention to that signal.

 Challenge for Today